Stronger Employee Communication Helps Break Stigma of Mental Health in the Workplace

 Creating a stigma-free workplace is one of the chief goals of the 2019 effort.
 But how do we get there?
+Employee communication is key.
 Here are some of the recommended actions from the National Mental Health Association and the National Council for Behavioral Health:

 • Educate employees about the signs and symptoms of mental health disorders.

 • Encourage employees to talk about stress, workload, family commitments and other issues.

 • Communicate that mental illnesses are real, common and treatable.

 • Encourage action — especially simple, achievable actions like getting more exercise and leading a more active life, like walking more.
 Here’s a statistic for incentive: People who walk 8.6 minutes a day are 33 percent more likely to report better mental health, according to a 2016 study by Arup, a worldwide engineering firm.